open-falcon/dashboard/README.md

 ## Introduction

-dashboard is the Open-Falcon unified default forntend component, including:
+dashboard is the Open-Falcon unified default frontend component, including:

 - user-defined dashboard and screen.
 - configure managent of alerting, hostgroup, template.